Oil-Drop Walkers - an Analogue for Wave Particle Duality

 In What’s a service - part 1?
 I described the key aspects of a service, which includes its API, and its dependencies.
 A good way to document a service and its structure is to use a microservice canvas.
 A microservice canvas is concise description of a service.
 It’s similar to a CRC card that’s sometime used in object-oriented design.

-I first read about the canvas back in 2017 in an DZone article by Matt McLarty and Irakli Nadareishvili.
-I’ve since adapted the structure of the canvas so that it emphasizes the interface (top of the canvas) and the dependencies (bottom of the canvas) and de-emphasizes implementation (middle of the canvas).
+I first read about the canvas in a 2017 DZone article by Matt McLarty and Irakli Nadareishvili.
+I’ve since adapted its structure so that it emphasizes the interface (top of the canvas) and the dependencies (bottom of the canvas) and de-emphasizes implementation (middle of the canvas).

 Here is an example of a microservice canvas.
 It describes the Order Service, which is part of my book’s example FTGO application.